Ujah2023/alx-system_engineering-devops/0x01-shell_permissions/README.md

-who am i  prints the effective username of the current user
+whoami prints the effective username of the current user